What is data labeling? Choosing between a rule-based vs. machine learning system

 What is a support vector machine (SVM)?

-The aim of a support vector machine algorithm is to find the best possible line, or decision boundary, that separates the data points of different data classes.
+SVMs aim to find the best possible line, or decision boundary, that separates the data points of different data classes.
 This boundary is called a hyperplane when working in high-dimensional feature spaces.
 The idea is to maximize the margin, which is the distance between the hyperplane and the closest data points of each category, thus making it easy to distinguish data classes.

-SVMs are useful for analyzing complex data that can't be separated by a simple straight line.
-Called nonlinear SMVs, they do this by using a mathematical trick that transforms data into higher-dimensional space, where it is easier to find a boundary.
+SVMs are useful for analyzing complex data that a simple straight line can't separate.
+Called nonlinear SVMs, they do this by using a mathematical trick that transforms data into higher-dimensional space, where it is easier to find a boundary.

-The key idea behind SVMs is to transform the input data into a higher-dimensional feature space.
+SVMs improve predictive accuracy and decision-making in diverse fields, such as data mining and artificial intelligence (AI).
+The main idea behind SVMs is to transform the input data into a higher-dimensional feature space.
 This transformation makes it easier to find a linear separation or to more effectively classify the data set.

 To do this, SVMs use a kernel function.
 Instead of explicitly calculating the coordinates of the transformed space, the kernel function enables the SVM to implicitly compute the dot products between the transformed feature vectors and avoid handling expensive, unnecessary computations for extreme cases.